mclui0/Byhand40/README.md

 # Byhand40
-Handwired 40% mechanical keyboard based on the [Pi Pico/Pro Micro], running [KMK] firmware
+Handwired 40% mechanical keyboard based on the [Pi Pico/Pro Micro], running [KMK] firmware.
+This will be my first project involving electronics and solder.
+The purpose of this build is to type notes on the go using my phone; therefore, the form factor and layout must be small for portability.

-# Components
+# Materials/Components
 [Insert Aliexpress Links if possible]
-- [Pi Pico]
+- [Pi Pico/Pro Micro]
 - Copper Wire
 - IN4148 Diodes
 - 3D printed plate/case
 - Paracord
 - Velcro

-# Case Design
+# Case Design/Features
+## Mounting style
-- Mounting style: TBD
+- TBD
+- [O-ring/tray/top/gasket]
+## Structure

-- Briefcase structure
+- Briefcase shape
 - Paracord handle
 - Detatchable, Lego-fit feet
+- 3D printed hinge/buckle or velcro to keep shut (?)
+- slim profile for portability
+## Case/Wristrest
 - Raised far wall for a slide-down cover/wristrest (?)
 - alternatively, a traditional-style removable cover
-- 3D printed hinge/buckle or velcro to keep shut (?)
+## Theme
+- TBD

-- Arasaka/JDM/stickerbomb/TBD theme
+- Arasaka/JDM/stickerbomb

 # Layout/Matrix
 - Tsangan-ish 40%, very split space(s)